Creativity and Joy in Recovery

 When did you decide to start using your camera and drone to create all these amazing videos?

 I have always loved to take pictures and videos for as long as I can remember.
-From an early age I could remember always having a still shot camera on me or in the case of the videos, I would have a SONY HandyCam that later became the GoPro.
-It wasn’t until about six or seven years ago that I picked up my first drone and I was instantly hooked.
+From an early age I could remember always having a still shot camera on me or, in the case of the videos, a Sony Handycam that later became the GoPro.
+It was about six or seven years ago that I picked up my first drone and I was instantly hooked.

 Has Herren Wellness helped to spark your creativity?

-Yes, most of the people here are so interesting and the fact that they are genuinely excited about being in the videos, it makes it very easy to have the ability to get little mini movies created.
-In addition to that, both the “in house” and “off campus” activities that take place here at Herren allow for some fun things to capture.
+Yes, most of the people here are so interesting and the fact that they are genuinely excited about being in the videos makes it very easy to get little mini movies created.
+In addition to that, both the in-house and off-campus activities that take place here at Herren allow for some fun things to capture.

 When you are filming and taking photos, how do you feel?

 I feel happy and excited about the possibilities of how I think the final creation will look.
-It’s something that I really enjoy doing and always have.
+It is something that I really enjoy doing and always have.
 It just makes me feel good all the way around, especially doing it here being sober.

 What has been the coolest moment for you since starting this creative project at Herren Wellness?

 By far the coolest thing that has happened is helping teach a younger guest how to edit and cut videos along with me.
 He has really caught on, and we have built a friendship through this.
-His mother actually called me the other day to thank me for teaching her son because it has opened him up so much, and made him excited about being at Herren Wellness.
-It’s been a huge gift in this way for me.
+His mother actually called me the other day to thank me for teaching her son because it has opened him up so much and made him excited about being at Herren Wellness.
+It has been a huge gift in this way for me.

 Brian is an example of one of the great gifts of recovery: the freedom to explore and get back to our creative spirit.